Swimming Safely and Advice to Prevent Drowning

 - Important cellular numbers may include not only that of a doctor but also parents' work and cell phone numbers, neighbour’s or nearby relative's number (if you need someone to watch other children in an emergency)

-- We should all have learning CPR as a top priority – This is a skill that can be the difference between survival and death.
+- We should all have to learn CPR as a top priority - This is a skill that can be the difference between survival and death.

 The best manner to prevent drowning is through effective education and training.
 Educate your kids about swimming safely.
 Enrol children in swimming lessons when you feel they are ready.
 Teach children how to tread water, float and to be safe in different watery locations.
 Teach children to swim with a partner, every time.
 From the start, teach children to never go near or in water without an adult present.